Azure/GPT-RAG/docs/GUIDE.md

 ### SharePoint Setup

 For detailed instructions on setting up SharePoint for data ingestion, please refer to the [SharePoint Setup Guide](INGESTION_SHAREPOINT_SETUP.md).

+## Search Trimming

+This customization is particularly valuable in scenarios where sensitive documents need to be accessed by specific groups or individuals within an organization.
+With this feature you can ensure that AI Search returns results tailored to each user’s access (no RBAC permissions), please take a look at the [Filter Files with AI Search Using Security Trimming](CUSTOMIZATIONS_SEARCH_TRIMMING.md) page.

 ## Setting Up Git Repos